antedoro/arberia/exampleSite/content/about/index.md

 My name is **Vincenzo Antedoro**.
 I'm an engineer who helps those who want to invest in renewables.
 For the rest he enjoys teaching with the method of learning by doing.

-Visualize my profile at my persona blog: [https://antedoro.it/about/](https://antedoro.it/about/)
+Visualize my profile at my personal blog: [https://antedoro.it/about/](https://antedoro.it/about/)